Taiwan Hikes

 GPS coordinates of Mt.
 Keelung trailhead: 25.111772, 121.847430

 After getting off at Geding Stop, you walk back toward Jiufen a few meters and see the trailhead with a sign.
-If you take this one, you follow the endless stone steps and go all the way up.
-There are 3 pavilions (the last is your destination) to take a short break and enjoy the mountain views.
+If you take this one, you follow the endless stone steps and go up.
+There are three pavilions (the last is your destination) to take a short break and enjoy the mountain views.

 Some might argue that taking endless stone steps is challenging, and I agree.
-But if you don't hike regularly or are unfamiliar with the jungle-like terrains in Taiwan, I still recommend you to start from here, and you won't get lost as long as you keep going up.
+But if you don't hike regularly or are unfamiliar with the jungle-like terrains in Taiwan, I still recommend starting from here, and you won't get lost as long as you keep going up.
 All the efforts will pay off when you get to the top.

-When you finally get to the top, which takes around 30 minutes, you'll see the last pavilion and a small square in front of it.
-This is your hiking destination, the peak of Mt.
+When you finally reach the top, which takes around 30 minutes, you'll see the last pavilion and a small square in front of it.
+This spot is your hiking destination, the peak of Mt.
 Keelung with a height of 588 meters (1,929 feet) above sea level, and there's a Class 3 Triangulation Stone.

 You can take your time, watch the surroundings, and be amazed by the mountains and the ocean if the weather is gorgeous.
-In the following photo, you can also see Keelung Islet 基隆嶼 on the right.
+You can also see Keelung Islet 基隆嶼 on the right in the following photo.

-After you think you are ready to go, you can take the same stone steps back to the main road and walk to Jiufen or the nearby Gold Museum and other tourist attractions.
+After you are ready, you can take the same stone steps back to the main road and walk to Jiufen or the nearby Gold Museum and other tourist attractions.

 From Main Peak to East Peak but Not Recommended

-If you decide to continue the hike, you need to find another trail entrance next to the main peak's electric power lines.
+If you continue the hike, you must find another trail entrance next to the main peak's electric power lines.
 When you take this trail, the grass on both sides can be very tall, but the trail is relatively easy to find.
-You can feel you are descending, and you will see a big rock slope.
+You can feel descending, and you will see a huge rock slope.

 I took this one when it was drizzling.
 When I saw the steep slope, I thought my heart skipped one beat, but my friend and I kept going.
 Hiking on this trail during the rain is not fun.
 Therefore, if the weather is wet, please turn back.

-Even though it's not raining, it might still make you cringe a little bit just by looking down the slope.
+Even though it's not raining, it might make you cringe by looking down the slope.
 I didn't take a photo from the top down during both my trips because I got panic and just wanted to move on as soon as possible.
-Of course, there are ropes for you to grab, but looking down the slope will make you uneasy if you aren't comfortable with the height.
+Of course, there are ropes to grab, but looking down the slope will make you uneasy if you aren't comfortable with the height.

-When you get down the steep slope, the trail becomes relatively flat and easier to hike, and you will see a hill with a tree near the peak, which is called 485 Peak 485 峰.
+When you get down the steep slope, the trail becomes relatively flat and easier to hike, and you will see a hill with a tree near the peak, 485 Peak 485 峰.
 As you can guess, it's 485 meters (1,591 feet) above sea level.
 Standing here, you get to see how far you've gone, and you can also see Mt.
-Keelung East Peak from here.
+Keelung East Peak.

-After you are ready to leave 485 Peak, Mt.
-Keelung East Peak is pretty close.
+485 Peak is close to Mt.
+Keelung East Peak.
 You will see a trail junction, and please take the one straight if you want to go to the east peak.
 The one going downhill will take you back to the other side of the trailhead.
 Unless the weather isn't good, I suggest you go to Mt.
 Keelung East Peak.
-The views there are even more impressive than the ones you see on the main peak.
+The views there are even more impressive than those on the main peak.

 The Hard Core One: from East Peak to Main Peak